 We are indoors a lot.
-In fact, the EPA has determined the majority of people spend 90% of their time inside a building, where air quality can be 2–5 times more polluted than outside.
+The EPA has determined the majority of people spend 90% of their time inside a building, where air quality can be 2–5 times more polluted than outside.

 Decreased indoor air quality can have a negative influence on your health.
 That’s why it’s important to know the symptoms of inferior air quality in your house, what leads to it and how to repair it.

-If you’re looking for ways to tell if your Huffman home’s air quality is bad, our team of home comfort experts at Air Houston Mechanical LLC can provide assistance.
+If you’re looking for ways to tell if your Huffman home’s air quality is bad, our team of home comfort experts at Air Houston Mechanical LLC can assist.
 We’ll go through the issues you’re having and provide suggestions to make your residence’s air better.